logicly-au/pmhc-mds-user-documentation/doc/faqs/system/help-desk.rst

 Getting Help
 ^^^^^^^^^^^^

-A dedicated **Helpdesk** is available to support Primary Health Networks and Provider Organisations implementing PMHC in relation to the minimum dataset system.
+A dedicated **helpdesk** is available to support Primary Health Networks and provider organisations implementing PMHC in relation to the minimum dataset system.
 All enquiries should be directed to: support@pmhc-mds.com.